 Formed in 1974 with the aim of bringing the local Irish community together socially and to promote the games of Gaelic football, hurling and camogie.
 The club is a blend of Irish immigrants, second generation Irish descendants, Canadians and other nationalities.
 The ISSC continues to promote and support Irish cultural and sporting events in Greater Vancouver, and is always welcoming new members.
 Email: [email protected]

-Provides women of Irish descent in British Columbia with opportunities for conversation, networking and mutual support by coordinating events, encouraging local gatherings based on similar interests, and by connecting women in BC through email, Facebook and Twitter.
-The IWN also promotes opportunities for involvement and engagement within the Irish community and fundraises for various local and international charities.
+Provides women of Irish descent with opportunities for conversation, networking, and mutual support by coordinating events and by connecting women in BC through email, Facebook and Twitter.
+The IWN also coordinates events for newcomers and the annual seniors’ lunch.
+E-mail: [email protected]

 A monthly newspaper for the Irish community in Western Canada.
 Published in Vancouver, it has a strong focus on issues relating to the Irish in Vancouver.

-Designed to serve as a portal to other sites and information about Irish organizations, interest groups and events in Lower BC.
+Designed to serve as a portal to other sites, this site also contains a list of organisations and interest groups in Metro Vancouver.
 See also their Facebook page.

 For those of you missing Cadbury’s chocolate, Barry’s or Lyons tea, and Tayto crisps.